-Moe gets called to the murder scene and tracks down a witness.
-Katherine Palmer, who spoke to the priest.
+Moe gets called to the murder scene and tracks down a witness, Katherine Palmer, who spoke to the priest.
 Unfortunately, she can't remember much more than the fact that he wore a white collar and Moe is back to square one.

-and Moe is back to square one.

-Things heat up as more

-murders rock the city that

-never sleeps.
-The killer dons a

-new disguise for each murder

-and appears to enjoy the theatrics of his assignments,

-which allow him to portray

-German immigrants, Italian

-chefs and an effeminate wig
+Things heat up as more murders rock the city that never sleeps.
+The killer dons a new disguise for each murder and appears to enjoy the theatrics of his assignments, which allow him to portray German immigrants, Italian chefs and an effeminate wig salesman.

-salesman.

-He also enjoys the attention He also enjoys the attention in the newspapers and decides to contact Moe about the murders in order to correct their guesses about his motivation.
+He also enjoys the attention in the newspapers and decides to contact Moe about the murders in order to correct their guesses about his motivation.
 This works out well for Moe, who is able to use the budding relationship to track down the killer, but it also means that there will be more death.